jefftriplett/dotfiles/README.md

 - [Homesick][1] for managing dotfiles
 - [pip][6]: The PyPA recommended tool for installing and managing Python packages.
 - [pipsi][7]: pip script installer. pipsi is a nice tool for Python tools which need to be installed system wide.
+- [pipenv][9]: Pipenv is a project that aims to bring the best of all packaging worlds to the Python world.
 - [pyenv][8]: Simple Python version management
 - ~~[Maid][2] "Hazel for hackers" for automating various tasks~~
 - ~~[Whenever][3] for automating cron jobs~~